 Then, by some miracle she thought of her many small children in the house and changed her mind.
 She turned the car off and went back to her job of parenting, for at least another 20 years.
 Maybe more like 50.

 Suicide impacts women and men.
-Women attempt it more often, but men succeed at greater rates than women.
+Women attempt it more often, but men succeed at greater rates.
 In the USA, in 2018, men died by suicide 3.5x more often than women.
-And construction happens to be one of the top fields that these men come from (#2 according to more research on it).
-Military is the other.
+And construction happens to be one of the top fields that these men come from (#1 according to the Construction Industry Alliance for Suicide Prevention–CIASP).
+Mining and military also have very high rates of suicide.

 We condition boys from a very young age to not express emotion, and men who share feelings may be perceived to be ‘weak’ by other men.
 We say ‘big boys don’t cry.’
 Men seek help for mental health less often.